Mahayu/MMConfig/README.md

 http://www.mactype.net

 ## Features
-No font Changing , just fonts Reredering.
+No font Changing , just fonts reredering.

 Indivdial config for some chinese fonts. (simsun,simhei,msyh ..etc)

-Exclusion for Touhou series and FontForge.
+Exclusion for Touhou series , ConEmu and more.

+Two Versions for different needs (Clear or Bold)

 ## How to use
-Put it into $MactypePath/ini , then use Macwiz.exe load it.
+Put it into MactypePath/ini  , then use Macwiz.exe to load it.